 Larry Ottinger is a long-time civil rights and social change lawyer, advocate, and funder.
 Currently, he is a philanthropy adviser on democracy and economic justice issues.
 In addition, he founded and chairs progressive civic engagement efforts in Maryland.
 Previously, he served as President of the Center for Lobbying in the Public Interest; Director of Policy and Leadership Development at the Fannie Mae Foundation; Senior Counsel at Advancement Project and People For the American Way on voting and constitutional rights; and Associate at the civil rights law firm of Bernabei & Katz.
 He was a member of the 2007 class of Leadership Maryland and has served on several nonprofit boards.
 After graduating from Stanford Law School, he clerked for U.S. District Judge Walter E. Black, Jr. in Baltimore.

-Mike Pretl is a native Baltimorean and former Catholic seminarian who graduated from Georgetown University Law Center in 1969.
+Mike Pretl was a native Baltimorean and former Catholic seminarian who graduated from Georgetown University Law Center in 1969.
 After beginning practice with Smith, Somerville and Case in Baltimore, he founded the firm of Pretl & Erwin in 1981, developing a successful international plaintiffs’ practice in mass pharmaceutical litigation.
 He then served for 16 years as general counsel to American Urological Association headquartered in the Baltimore area.
-He has been active in progressive politics since the 1970s, first in Baltimore and now on Maryland’s Eastern Shore.
-He has created pro bono more than 100 tax-exempt organizations, has taught environmental law at Salisbury University, and currently serves on a dozen varied nonprofit boards.
-He lectures on climate change and renewable energy policy, and as president of the Nanticoke Watershed Alliance, seeks to find common ground with the local agricultural community.
+He had been active in progressive politics since the 1970s, first in Baltimore and now on Maryland’s Eastern Shore.
+He created pro bono more than 100 tax-exempt organizations, has taught environmental law at Salisbury University, and currently serves on a dozen varied nonprofit boards.
+He lectured on climate change and renewable energy policy, and as president of the Nanticoke Watershed Alliance, sought to find common ground with the local agricultural community.

 Sheila F. Maith is an executive coach and consultant.
 Her individual clients include executives in the NeighborWorks® Achieving Excellence Program.
 Her organizational clients include the Federal Home Loan Banks’ Community Investment Officers, United Way Worldwide, and the National Urban League.
 Prior to becoming a consultant, she spent twenty years in the non-profit, government and quasi-government sectors.
 She served as Senior Advisor and Community Affairs Officer for the Federal Reserve Board of Governors; as Managing Director for Leadership and Policy Development at the Fannie Mae Foundation; as Managing Director for Leadership and Policy Development at the Fannie Mae Foundation.
 She received a J.D. degree cum laude from Harvard Law School and a Master’s Degree in Public Policy from the Kennedy School of Government.
 She also received an A.B. degree in public policy magna cum laude from Duke University.